keeganmjgreen/constrained_node_allocation_balancer/docs/fair_internet_bandwidth_problem.md

 This variant focuses more than the original problem on delivering internet speeds that are in proportion to how much users pay.
 The variant would be a fairer approach than the original formulation if users paid a fixed monthly cost per Mbps, however rural users obviously pay more per Mbps per month than urban users (and depending on their monthly Mb limit, for that matter).

 The `InternetUser` subclass of `Node` is changed to the following to solve the variant, now defining a `conversion_factor` for the node.
-This conversion factor is a feature of the Constrained Node Allocation Balancer algorithm which allows different units to be used for their `limit` and `allocation`, for all nodes.
-In this case, the `limit` is in Mbps and the `allocation` is dimensionless (a fraction between 0 and 1).
+This conversion factor is a feature of the Constrained Node Allocation Balancer algorithm which allows different units to be used for their `upper_limit` and `allocation`, for all nodes.
+In this case, the `upper_limit` is in Mbps and the `allocation` is dimensionless (a fraction between 0 and 1).

 ```python
 @dataclasses.dataclass